nagesh1805/termtyper/README.md

 ### Features
 - Onscreen keyboard to see typing effect and has option to toggle onscreen keyboard.
-- Can be customized the typing test challenge with 1 minute, 2 minute, 3 minute, 5 minute and 10 minute.
+- Can be customized the typing test challenge with 1 minute, 2 minute, 3 minute, 5 minute,10 minute and 15 minute.
-- Can be customized the typing test language with English(six categories) or Programming languages (12 languages)
+- Can be customized the text for the typing test with English(12 categories) or Programming languages (12 languages)
 - Timer starts when first key is pressed and has option to pause/resume the typing test.
+- Maintains performance statistics and shows Histogram for typing speed.
+- Very much like GUI application despite the fact that the application is terminal based.

 ### Versions

+#### 2.0.0
+> **Added features:**
+>>1.
+Maintains performance statistics (All-time, Month, Week, Day) with total time (in minutes), top speed (wpm), and average speed (wpm) and also display the Histogram for typing speed.
+>>2.
+Added 9 language options (famous movie scripts) in the English language category while removing 3 languages options (Top 50 words, Top 100 Words, and Top 300 words).
+>>3.
+Shows new updates to upgrade (when available).
-#### 1.1.4
+#### 1.1.x
+> **Added features and bug fixes:**
-> Bug fix: install_requires keyword in setup.py(now windows-curses package will be autometically installed as required package for windows system)
+>> 1. Bug fix: install_requires keyword in setup.py(now windows-curses package will be autometically installed as required package for windows system)
-#### 1.1.3
-> No major changes, small adjustment in command-line arguments, and updated README file
-#### 1.1.2
-> No changes (just fixed typo in my name in the setup file )
-#### 1.1.1
-> Added command line argument feature to upgrade (if latest version available) and for getting version information
+>> 2. Added command line argument feature to upgrade (if latest version available) and for getting version information
-##### 1.1.0
-> Pause/resume the typing test feature has been added in this version.
+>> 3. Pause/resume the typing test feature has been added in this version.
-#### 1.0.1
-> Added help message to display when terminal is too small to fit onscreen keyboard
 ##### 1.0.0
 > First version